-Homemade pizza dough is way easier than you think.
-Combine the flour with dry yeast and olive oil and see the dough rise!
-Any night can be pizza night!
+This homemade pizza dough recipe is way easier than you think.
+Mix the flour together and watch the dough rise.
+Now, any night can be pizza night.

 How To Make Pizza Dough

-- Combine the ingredients: In a large bowl or stand up mixer, mix the yeast, salt, sugar, extra virgin olive oil, and warm water.
+- Combine the ingredients: In a large bowl or stand up mixer, mix together the yeast, salt, sugar, extra virgin olive oil, and lukewarm water.

 - Add in the flour: Add the flour to the yeast mixture.
 There’s no need to knead the dough — simply mix all the flour in.